Floccinaucinihilipilification1/COMP30880/README.md

 The second third is 27% likely to be chosen.
 The third list is 5% likey to be chosen.
 This will create the standard deviation in the preference lists of the students.

+Task2:
+We took in the information from the files and used an if statement to detect if a csv or tsv file was being read in and changed the delimiter accordingly.
+This information was then stored in lists for further use.
+We added code to account for things like extra white spaces, comma's within the text for csv's and similar situations.

+We tested the code using a varity of files with a few different errors.
+Including files missing information and files with extra unwanted characters.

+Task3: